gitwizsidhant/QuantumLeap/README.md

 - This project is under the MIT License.

 ## Acknowledgments
-- Thanks to the C++ programming community.
+- Thanks to the Python community.

 Feel free to customize this README to suit your project and its specific details.